heyjva/support/src/voice-pe/troubleshooting/reset.md

 - Keep pressing the button until the red circle is complete and the device tells you to stop pressing.

   - {% stepResult "All data is cleared from the device." %}

-  - {% stepInfo "If you stop pressing the button before the red light has completed the circle, the reset process is aborted." %}
+  - {% stepInfo %}If you stop pressing the button before the red light has completed the circle, the reset process is aborted.{% endstepInfo %}

-  - {% stepInfo "Once the reset is complete, the device starts up again.
-The white twinkle indicates that it is ready to be connected." %}
+  - {% stepInfo %}Once the reset is complete, the device starts up again.
+The white twinkle indicates that it is ready to be connected.{% endstepInfo %}

 {% endstepContent %}
 {% endstep %}